-- The Green Death SWALLOWING HICCUP ALIVE.
-Also the Green Death calmly explaining to Hiccup that he's come in peace but will kill all the Vikings anyway.
+- The Green Death swallowing Hiccup alive.
+Not to mention the Green Death calmly explaining to Hiccup that he's come in peace but will kill all the Vikings anyway.
 Affably Evil at its finest.

 How to Be A Pirate